Research Associate Professor of Internal Medicine and

 Cellular Plasticity and Regeneration

-My research primarily focuses on two major topics: 1) the role of the small GTPase ADP ribosylation factor 6 (ARF6) in regulating signaling pathways that are involved in inflammation and cancer and 2) elucidating the cellular and molecular basis of regeneration in newts.
+My research has primarily focused on two major topics: 1) the role of the small GTPase ADP ribosylation factor 6 (ARF6) in regulating signaling pathways that are involved in cancer, vascular permeability, and inflammation and 2) elucidating the cellular and molecular basis of regeneration in newts.
 Both of these avenues of research have provided us with insights into the molecular, cellular, and extracellular mechanisms that control cell plasticity, proliferation, and migration under pathological conditions.

-The role of ARF6 in regulating signaling pathways that drive inflammation and cancer
+The role of ARF6 in regulating signaling pathways that drive cancer and inflammation

-The activation of the small GTPase ARF6 has been implicated in promoting several pathological processes related to vascular instability, inflammation, and tumor establishment, growth, and metastasis .
+The activation of the small GTPase ARF6 has been implicated in promoting several pathological processes related to tumor establishment, growth, and metastasis, vascular leak, and inflammation .
 We have shown that ARF6 controls the trafficking of key oncogenic proteins to the appropriate intracellular locations where they enhance signaling.
 For example, in uveal melanoma, activation of ARF6 promotes the trafficking of oncogenic GNAQ from the plasma membrane to cytoplasmic vesicles where PLC/PKC, Rho/Rac, YAP, and b-catenin signaling are enhanced .
 Inhibition of ARF6 reverses the trafficking process, decreases signaling, and reduces tumor establishment and growth in an orthotopic xenograft mouse model of uveal melanoma, suggesting that ARF6 might be a good therapeutic target for this deadly cancer.
-We have also shown that inhibiting ARF6 in cutaneous melanoma reduces metastasis to the lungs in a xenograft mouse model of cutaneous melanoma .
-We continue to study these tumors, while expanding our efforts to also include the role of ARF6 in other cancers, such as glioblastoma and malignant peripheral nerve sheath tumors.
+We have also shown that inhibiting ARF6 in cutaneous melanoma reduces metastasis to the lungs in a xenograft mouse model of cutaneous melanoma and that ARF6 activates PIK3 in melanoma to induce prometastatic state .
+We continue to study these tumors, while expanding our efforts to also include the role of ARF6 in other cancers, such as glioblastoma and malignant sarcomas.

 ARF6 also plays a role in vascular stability and inflammation.
 The activation of ARF6 promotes vascular instability and fluid leak into surrounding tissues during inflammatory processes, while the inhibition of ARF6 stabilizes the vasculature and reduces harmful vascular leak.
-Using cell culture assays and preclinical animal models, we have shown that inhibiting ARF6 activation in diseases and disorders associated with chronic and acute inflammation, such as rheumatoid arthritis, diabetic retinopathy, acute lung injury (a model for acute respiratory distress syndrome), sepsis, and malaria, reduces pathology and enhances survival rates in the lethal conditions.
+Using cell culture assays and preclinical animal models, we have shown that inhibiting ARF6 activation in diseases and disorders associated with vascular leak and chronic and acute inflammation, such as diabetic retinopathy, rheumatoid arthritis, acute lung injury (a model for acute respiratory distress syndrome), and sepsis, reduces pathology and enhances survival rates in the lethal conditions [1,5].
 We have shown that, similar to its role in cancer, activation of ARF6 promotes the trafficking of key proteins to appropriate intracellular locations where signaling is enhanced.
 We continue to explore the molecular mechanisms by which ARF6 exerts its effects on such a diverse array of inflammatory processes.

 Elucidating the cellular and molecular basis of regeneration in newts

 For many years, my laboratory focused on the cellular and molecular basis of regeneration in newts.
 A newt has the remarkable ability to regenerate lost or injured structures and organs, including its limbs, tail, spinal cord, heart ventricle, retinas, lenses, optic nerves, upper and lower jaws, intestines, and parts of the brain.
 Many of the progenitor cells required for regeneration are created de novo by the dedifferentiation of mature cells located near the site of injury.
 This degree of cellular plasticity is unique to organisms with marked regenerative abilities and is not observed in mammals.
-My laboratory has been interested in determining the molecular basis for cellular plasticity with the hope of someday applying this knowledge to enhance the regenerative capacity in mammals.
-We have found that proteins present in regenerating newt limbs, but absent in intact limbs, can induce both newt and mouse myotubes to dedifferentiate .
-These results indicate that the intracellular signaling pathways controlling dedifferentiation are intact in at least some mammalian cells and suggest that the lack of cellular plasticity in mammals may be due to the absence of extracellular signals capable of initiating the dedifferentiation process.
-We also showed that ectopic expression of the transcription repressor Msx1, which is expressed early in newt limb regeneration, can induce multinucleated mammalian myotubes to dedifferentiate into proliferating progenitor cells that can redifferentiate into multiple cell types , thus recapitulating many of the cellular processes that are involved in newt limb regeneration.
-We also have shown that during the early stages of newt limb regeneration, a transitional extracellular matrix (ECM) replaces the ECM that is present in the differentiated tissues of the original limb.
-This replacement process requires matrix metalloproteinase (MMP)-mediated degradation of the existing ECM and the expression of a different set of ECM molecules including tenascin C and hyaluronic acid [6, 7].
-Without MMP function, normal limb regeneration does not occur .
-Furthermore, the transitional ECM can induce cell behaviors that are required for normal limb regeneration, including myotube cleavage, cell proliferation, and cell migration.
+Over the years, my laboratory and our collaborators have identified several factors involved in inducing cellular plasticity and have shown that a transitional extracellular matrix can induce cell behaviors that are required for normal regeneration, including cell dedifferentiation, proliferation, and migration[6-9].

 Newt limb and spinal cord regeneration.
 Left panel.
 An adult newt forelimb regenerates in 7-10 weeks following amputation through the stylopod.
 Right panel.
 An adult newt can regenerate a completely transected spinal cord and regain function in less than 10 weeks.
 Arrow indicates lesion site (shown as a gap in the middle photograph) that contains regenerated neural tissue at 10 weeks post-injury.